Disruptive Digital Trends to Watch in 2019

 With the amount of customer data available, targeting capabilities are also improving.
 As top players like Google, Bing and Facebook leverage AI and machine learning, they are also developing smarter targeting capabilities for advertisers.
 In-market advertising has already shown drastically higher CTR and engagements because campaigns are based on targeted messaging to relevant audiences.

 With so many new tactics and technologies emerging, it is important for you to stay on top of the latest developments to optimize advertising campaigns, maximize sales and gain market share.
-There is still time left in 2018, so now is a good time to get caught up on the latest disruptive trends to set your dealership up for sales success in 2019.
+Now is a good time to get caught up on the latest disruptive trends to set your dealership up for sales success in 2019.

 Leave a comment!